frankkramer-lab/aucmedi/README.md

 - Pillar #2: `NeuralNetwork()` for the deep learning model
 - Pillar #3: `DataGenerator()` for a powerful interface to load any images/volumes into your model

-Let's build a COVID-19 Detection AI on CT scans!

 **Build a pipeline**
 ```python